hadleydalt/DASH-project/README.md

 # Dash Web Redesign Model

-UPDATES FROM 2022
+UPDATE 2022

-* At the time of coding this web app, my knowledge of good coding practices were limited.
+* I have refactored this code since initially writing it.
+At the time of coding this web app, my knowledge of good coding practices were limited.
 I had just finished an introductory CS course which taught only Java, and this was my only experience with programming.
-* I intend to refactor the code when I get a chance.
-Please be aware this is not how I would engineer the code today.

 RUNNING THE APP